- Best Places to Visit in Slovenia

 - Try the Bled cake (yum!)

-Around 20 minutes away from Lake Bled – and very accessible by public bus – Lake Bohinj, the largest lake in Slovenia, is waiting for you.
+Around 20 minutes away from Lake Bled – and very easily accessible by public bus – you’ll find Lake Bohinj, the largest lake in Slovenia.

 Lake Bohinj is a beautiful glacier valley where you can enjoy various activities such as kayaking, paragliding and hiking.
-It’s a really beautiful place where we only spent half a day but I would have liked to spend way more time.
+It’s a really beautiful place that deserves time.

 Things to do at Lake Bohinj